Whole vs Term Life Insurance Guide 2023

 On the other hand, term life insurance covers a person for a specific period.
 If you pass away during the coverage period, your beneficiaries will receive a death benefit.

-As you can probably imagine, both whole life insurance and term life insurance have their advantages and disadvantages, and there are significant differences between them – being aware of all of these will help you decide which option will be the best option for you.
+As you can probably imagine, both whole life insurance and term life insurance have their advantages and disadvantages, and there are significant differences between them – being aware of these will help you decide which option will be the best option for you.

 Term vs Whole Life Insurance – Similarities and Differences